EVACUATION, PHONY WAR

 From 1939 to 1940

-On 1st September 1939, Germany invaded Poland.
-France mobilized its troops right away.
+On September 1, 1939, Germany invaded Poland.
+Immediately, France mobilized its troops.

-This exodus lasted until July 1940, when the German authorities repatriated the evacuees.
+This exodus lasted until July 1940, when the evacuees were repatriated by the German authorities.